justinccdev/jekyll-now/about.md

 * Knowledge graphs (as used by Google, Microsoft, Wikipedia, etc.) as used in science and elsewhere.
-* AI and machine learning as applied to knowledge.
+* AI and machine learning.
-* Open Linked Data, RDF, SPARQL, ontologies and other aspects of semantic knowledge bases.
+* Open Linked Data, RDF, SPARQL, ontologies and other aspects of knowledge bases.
 * Increased digitization of science.
 This encompasses initiatives such as
   * Making data FAIR (Findable, Accessible, Interoperable and Reuseable)
   * Standardized workflow languages that can capture the scientific process and improve reproducibility of scientific results
-  * Ever increasing use of cloud infrastructure to accelerate and democratize scientific research.
+  * Increasing use of cloud infrastructure to accelerate and democratize scientific research.

 Please don't hesitate to hit up my Twitter or e-mail if you want to chat or collaborate on any of these topics.